-Qualitative information - opinions based/ descriptive i.e how beautiful something is is for Cost is for Customer is for Environment is for Safety is for Function is for Material
+Qualitative information - opinions based/ descriptive i.e how beautiful something is is for Aesthetics is for Cost is for Customer is for Environment is for Safety is for Function is for Material

 B. Product analysis

 Aesthetics means what does the product look like?
 What is the: Colour?
 Shape?
 Texture?
 Pattern?
 Appearance?
 Feel?